driftavalli/kubernetes-the-hard-way/docs/03-support-infrastructure.md

 We'll be using KVM as the hypervisor.
 Installation of KVM won't be covered here as there are lots of good articles that describe how to do that.
 Check [KVM Installation](https://help.ubuntu.com/community/KVM/Installation) for how to get started.

 ## Create bridge
 We will configure our nic to act as a bridge to which we will connect the VMs to.
 This allows the possibility of running multiple clusters on the same machine.
-The config below is how the server has been setup however the network configuration to enable this is out of scope and won't be covered here.
+The config below uses [netplan](https://netplan.io) to setup the bridge on the system, however the network configuration to enable this is out of scope and won't be covered here.

 ```
 cat <<EOF | sudo tee /etc/netplan/01-netcfg.yaml